by Al Sandine

 “The forest?”
 He swung his head around, all confused like.

 “You know, the woods.”
 I still thought of him as first generation.

 “Miss inhabiting a wilderness when I can live inside a house?
 Surely you jest.”

 “Well, it’s certainly that,” he wheezed, “and it’s also quite revealing.
 It appears that you don’t know the first thing about me, Charlie.
 I could be a man inside a bear suit, for all you know.”

 “That’s right,” he said.
 “Do you want to see the real me?”
 He reached for his throat like he had a zipper there.
 My eyes were probably bugging out of my head.

-“No,” he backed off, “I’m afraid you couldn’t handle it.”
+“No,” he said, “I’m afraid you couldn’t handle it.”

 Getting a grip, I called his bluff.
-“I can handle it.
+“Don’t worry, I can handle it.
 Let’s see what you’ve got under there.”
-But he’d picked up the sports section and seemed to be studying the baseball stats.
-When he looked up, he gave me a big old wink.
+But he’d picked up the sports section and seemed to be using his magnifying glass to study the baseball stats.

 “So Jimmy,” I asked him when we’d found a table and were blowing on our drinks, “What’s it like to be a bear?”